peter-w-bryant/GPT-Youtube-Summarizer-Starter/README.md

 Please feel free to modify this application to your own project needs!

 ## Example Output
-As an example, when passed the URL of (Key & Peele's infamous Substitute Teacher skit)[https://www.youtube.com/watch?v=Dd7FixvoKBw], the following JSON was returned,
+As an example, when passed the URL of [Key & Peele's infamous Substitute Teacher skit](https://www.youtube.com/watch?v=Dd7FixvoKBw), the following JSON was returned,

 ```
 {